PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

 .. note::

-   You may still continue the installation process without any of these softwares.
+   You may still continue the installation process without any of the above softwares.
    The build script can install a local version for you quickly.

-To clone the software repository, and to enable automatic installation of 3rd party software, the following commands are required in your search path:
+In addition, the following commands are required in your search path:

 * curl
-* git
 * gzip
 * tar
 * unzip